FirebaseExtended/reactfire/docs/reference/modules/firestore.md

 ▸ **useFirestoreDocDataOnce**<`T`\>(`ref`, `options?`): [`ObservableStatus`](../interfaces/useobservable.observablestatus.md)<`T`\>

-Get a firestore document and don't subscribe to changes
+Get a Firestore document, unwrap the document into a plain object, and don't subscribe to changes

 #### Type parameters